twollnik/YETI/docs/user/copert_strategy.rst

 A note on the data loading process
 ----------------------------------

-The conversion of berlin_format data to yeti_format data in conducted independently for the hot and the cold Strategies.
+The conversion of berlin_format data to yeti_format data is conducted independently for the hot and the cold Strategies.
 This is done to keep the dependencies between the hot and cold Strategies to a minimum.
 It enables the ``CopertStrategy`` to work with any cold Strategy you want.

-The consequence is that some computations may be done twice, because they are done by both the hot and the cold ``load_berlin_format_data_function``s.
+The consequence is that some computations may be done twice, because they are done by both the hot and the cold ``load_berlin_format_data_function`` s.
 The constructed yeti_format files will be in two subfolders of the output folder (the output folder is specified in the config file).

 Data Requirements